Data Restoration

 This is one of the most important components of a backup plan.
 Some parts of this can be very simple and quick, and some may take a while to perform.
 For instance, if you have a simple mirror of your archive on a separate drive, restoration tests can be really simple.
 Use catalog software to check that all files are present and accounted for.
 If you've been using a validated transfer to create the backup copies, then this should be straightforward.
 As long as the backup drive is in good shape, you're covered by it.

 If you use optical disc as a second backup media type, then you should do some spot-checking for integrity of the media itself.
 Of course, the ability to do an orderly restoration depends on an orderly relationship of the files on the optical media to the primary version of the data.
-If you are constantly moving files around in folders, or adding new files to existing folders that have been backed up, you may be creating a disorderly mess.
+If you are constantly moving files around in folders, or adding new files to existing folders that have been backed up, or renaming files, then you may be creating a disorderly mess.
 This is why we like an additive backup system.

 Compressed and incremental backups

 Restoration can be a more complicated process if you use some sort of compressed backup plan.
 A simple compressed backup may only require the equivalent of unzipping in order to be restored.
-But any backup that does incremental updates will be a much longer process.
+But any backup that does incremental updates may require a much longer process.
 The computer must sift through all the changes that have occurred to the files since the start of the process, restructuring and reconnecting files.
 If you use digital tape for your backup, this can be further complicated by the need to rotate tapes in order to gather all the data.

 Apple's Time Machine is an example of a compressed backup with incremental changes.
 While you can "see" which files are backed up, you can't actually get at the files without running some kind of restoration process.
 We have not found Time Machine to be foolproof, and, in fact, it failed to produce a bootable volume in at least one of our tests.
 If you are going to depend on Time Machine (or a program like Acronis on PC), you'll want to test the restoration of the drive before you have a catastrophic failure.

 If you choose to implement some kind of compressed, incremental archive, we strongly recommend that you go through the restoration process before you need it, in order to certify that the process will work for you.
+Do not feel comfortable that the backup is safe unless you’ve throughly tested it.

 Boot drive backup restoration

 If you are making a copy of a boot drive, it's important to validate that the backup is bootable and whether the backup is compressed or not.
-This should be done, at the very least, when you put the backup software into service.
-Make sure that it really produces a bootable copy of your drive that works on your machine.
+We do not recommend applying any compression to a boot drive backup.

 If you have problems